Conclusions of the research in the Seven Countries

 Mental health is a major contributor to quality of life.
 We investigate predictors of cognitive decline, depression and optimism.

-Physical health is a key element of healthy ageing.
+Physical health is a key element of healthy aging.
 Physical activity and other lifestyle choices may impact the physical functioning of the body.